c-vefra/c-vefra/README.md

 ## Hi there, I'm César, Welcome to my GitHub profile

-I am a software developer with engineering background.
-I have knowledge in the Frontend and the Backend side with JavaScript and I love learning new thing each day.
+I am a network engineer pasionated about software development.
+I have knowledge in the Frontend with JavaScript and in the Backend side with JavaScript and also with Python.
+I love learning new thing each day.

 Some of the technologies I use...